Rover P6: 3500

 Rover saw Buick's compact 3.5-litre V8 from the Buick Special as a way to differentiate the P6 from its chief rival, the Triumph 2000.
 They purchased the rights to the innovative aluminium engine and once it was modified to allow its use by Rover, it became an instant hit.
-The Rover V8 engine, as it became known, outlived its original host, the P5B, by more than thirty years.
+The Rover V8 engine outlived its original host, the P5B, by more than thirty years.

 The 3500 was introduced in April 1968 (one year after the Rover company was purchased by Triumph's owner, Leyland) and continued to be offered until 1977.
 The manufacturer asserted that the light metal V8 engine weighed the same as the four-cylinder unit of the Rover 2000, and the more powerful car's maximum speed of 114 mph as well as its 10.5-second acceleration time from 0-60 mph were considered impressive, and usefully faster than most of the cars with which, on the UK market, the car competed on price and specifications.
 (The exception was the Jaguar 340, which was substantially quicker than the Rover 3500 and was advertised at a 15 per cent lower manufacturer's recommended price, the Jaguar representing exceptional value as a "run-out" model, and was replaced later in 1968 by the Jaguar XJ6.)

 In comparison, the Rover 3500 auto tested by Motor magazine in the issue published on 20 April 1968 achieved a maximum speed of 117 mph (mean), 0–60 mph in 9.5 seconds, with a standing quarter-mile in 17.6 seconds.